How To Identify Great Career Opportunities

 Great career opportunities might be available at your current employer.
 If you like where you work, take the time to talk to your supervisor about your career aspirations and ask about opportunities to advance in your current department or in a new department.
 You could be surprised by how willing your employer may be to help you succeed.

 Online universities are specifically geared for working professionals.
-This makes online education a great way to meet other professionals in your field, gain guidance from educators, and take advantage of career services—all while earning a degree that can elevate your credentials and make you more qualified for the best job opportunities.
+This makes online education a great way to meet other professionals in your field, gain guidance from educators, and take advantage of career planning and development—all while earning a degree that can elevate your credentials and make you more qualified for the best job opportunities.

 Whether you’ve never earned a college degree before or you’ve already completed some higher education, the top online colleges and universities have the kind of degree programs you need to start or advance a career, including bachelor’s, master’s, and doctoral degrees.
 And since accredited online colleges go through the same accreditation process as any good college that’s campus-based, earning a degree online can be as valuable as earning a degree from any other accredited university.